thaleslim/TMJudge/README.md

     - Note: executin' the module will be a task to the web environment to query
     - Solution Example: pytest tests/1/test_main.py -F alumni\190015417\1\main.py | tee log.txt
     <!--
-    caplog
+    Possible use to capture raise errors from the students code caplog
     logging.LogRecord
     https://docs.pytest.org/en/latest/reference.html#caplog